 14. Subsidiary / Associates and Joint Venture Companies

-The Company had 23 subsidiaries including step-down subsidiaries, 3 Associates and 4 Joint venture companies as on 31st March, 2021.
+The Company had 23 subsidiaries including step-down subsidiaries, 3 Associates and 4 Joint venture companies as on 31st March, 2022.
+As on 31st March 2022, no subsidiary of the Company was a material subsidiary.